 Corey S. Mishler manages the Corporate Legal Affairs division of the PETA Foundation’s Legal department, including by supervising the legal staff and providing legal advice on a wide range of corporate, administrative, publication, intellectual property, employment, and animal protection issues, among others, that arise during the work of PETA and other PETA entities.

-The Corporate Legal Affairs division most recently helped revise PETA President Ingrid Newkirk’s unique will and directions for the disposition of her remains, successfully shut down a website and social media accounts that were using PETA’s name to mislead the public about their relationship to the organization, and helped PETA comply with legal obligations related to the provision of veterinary services to clinics in Ashland, Virginia, and Puerto Rico.
-The division also reviews, revises, and drafts hundreds of contracts each year; defends PETA and other PETA entities against frivolous complaints filed on social media platforms like YouTube; advises on the fair use of intellectual property; helps secure bequests, devises, and other planned gifts as intended by members and supporters of PETA and other PETA entities; assists with corporate governance; and provides these organizations with additional legal services in order to help them further their missions to achieve the recognition and protection of all animals’ rights.
+The Corporate Legal Affairs division helped revise PETA Principal Ingrid Newkirk’s unique will and directions for the disposition of her remains, and regularly reviews proposed contracts, defends against frivolous complaints filed on social media and other platforms like YouTube, advises on parodies and other fair uses of intellectual property, helps secure bequests, devises, and other planned gifts, assists with corporate governance, and provides additional legal services to help PETA and other PETA entities further their missions to achieve the recognition and protection of all animals’ rights.

 Litigation Division